Hold That Hypnotist

-Hold That Hypnotist is a 1957 American comedy film starring the comedy team of The Bowery Boys.
+Hold That Hypnotist is a 1957 American comedy film starring The Bowery Boys.
 The film was released on March 10, 1957 by Allied Artists and is the forty-fourth film in the series.
-Former assistant director Austen Jewell was now given the chance to direct.
-The film is a topical satire of hypnotist Morey Bernstein's best-selling book The Search for Bridey Murphy and its film adaptation.
+Former assistant director Austen Jewell was now given the chance to direct; this was the first of only two theatrical films he directed.
+Hold That Hypnotist is a topical satire of hypnotist Morey Bernstein's best-selling book The Search for Bridey Murphy and its film adaptation.

 Plot

-The Bowery Boys' landlady Mrs. Kelly believes in a theory proposed by Dr. Simon Noble that through hypnosis, one can regress into a former life, or lives, from the past.
-Sach is hypnotized and recounts stories from several past lives.
+Dr. Simon Noble claims that through hypnosis, one can regress into a former life, or lives, from the past.
+Kate Kelly, the Bowery Boys' landlady, is intrigued and offers to pay Noble $200 for treatment.
+Duke already knows Noble as a local quack, and attends a press party with the gang to expose Noble as a fraud.
+Sach is hypnotized by accident and recounts stories from several past lives.
 Evidently Sach once lived during the colonial era as Algy Winkle, an English tax collector in Charleston, South Carolina.
 Winkle runs afoul of the notorious Blackbeard the Pirate, and wins Blackbeard's map leading to buried treasure.
-The Bowery Boys use the map to locate the treasure, while Dr. Noble and his criminal confederates try to take it away from them.
+Sach can only recall the details of the map under hypnosis.
+The Bowery Boys use Sach's directions to locate the treasure, while Dr. Noble and his criminal confederates try to take it away from them.